 - Lima-Nazca-Arequipa-Cusco: Rather than cutting inland from Nazca, this route takes you further south to Arequipa before swinging back up north to Cusco.
-It’s a longer journey (24 to 27 hours), but the ride is smoother and you’re less likely to get stuck behind a mudslide.
+It’s a long (24 to 27 hours), but the ride is smoother and you’re less likely to get stuck behind a mudslide.

-Prices vary depending on the bus company and the class of bus you choose, with average bus rates ranging from $65 - $100 USD.
+Prices vary depending on the bus company and the class of bus you choose, with average bus rates ranging from $65 to $100 USD.

 Short Hops from Lima to Cusco by Bus

 If you have time, the Lima to Cusco trip can easily be broken up into stages.
 A week or more on the classic gringo trail from Lima will give you the opportunity to see some of Peru’s most famous attractions as you make your way to Cusco.

 From Lima, you can head south and stop off at Nazca.
 The town itself is nothing special, but a flight over the Nazca Lines is a great experience.
 Arrive early in Nazca and you can fly over the Lines before jumping on the next bus to Arequipa and Colca Canyon.

 From Arequipa, you can either head straight up to Cusco or take a six-hour bus ride to Puno and Lake Titicaca.
 Cusco is six hours northwest of Puno by bus, or you can hop on the train from Puno to Cusco, an expensive but scenic alternative.